pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 # Clean

-Finally, once the Docker container is exited, one may run the following to clean the image:
+Finally, once the Docker container is exited, one may run the following to clean the image and the stopped containers:

     make clean